 The Express Entry program is a new immigration program.
 As of 2015, Citizenship and Immigration Canada (CIC) has implemented this new Express Entry program for those wishing to apply for Permanent Residency in Canada based on economic benefit.
-The Calgary, Alberta based immigration lawyers at Kahane Law Office ((403)-225-8810 and (780) 571-8463 respectively) help with your questions and application under the Express Entry program.
+With offices in both Calgary and Edmonton, the immigration lawyers at Kahane Law Office ((403)-225-8810 and (780) 571-8463 respectively) help with your questions and application under the Express Entry program.

 Under the Canadian Express Entry program, CIC is changing from a yearly cap-based program, to a rolling database program.
-This means that the new Express Entry program will be an ongoing system.
-This new process should simplify the application process for permanent residency in Canada.
+This means that the program operates as an ongoing system.
+This process should simplify the application process for permanent residency in Canada.
 A simplified program allows more qualified people to enter Canada for a chance at a new life here.